 United Arab Emirates Country Report

 The UAE's military is a small but well-equipped force capable of conducting limited, complex operations in defence of the UAE and abroad.
 However, the GCC's minimal collective combat experience and low threshold for citizen casualties will ensure the United States remains a considerably more important security guarantor for the UAE than other Gulf states.
-Interstate war risk in the Gulf has increased to moderate given the United States' more aggressive posture against Iran into 2019.
+Interstate war risk in the Gulf has increased to moderate given the United States' more aggressive posture against Iran in 2019.
 Despite the decline in Iranian naval harassment of US and Arab Gulf naval vessels, there is an elevated risk of contained naval incidents near undemarcated waters with the UAE.

 Vaccinations required to enter the country